-APPOINTMENT OF THE BATTEN PROFESSORSHIP IN JEWISH STUDIES COLLEGE OF ARTS AND LETTERS included below for information purposes.
+APPOINTMENT OF THE BATTEN PROFESSORSHIP IN JEWISH STUDIES COLLEGE OF ARTS AND LETTERS

-Advancement Committee, the Board of Visitors approves the appointment of Amy K.

-Milligan as the 2016-21 Batten Professor in Jewish Studies.
-A summary of her career is
+RESOLVED, that upon the recommendation of the Academic and Research Advancement Committee, the Board of Visitors approves the appointment of Amy K. Milligan as the 2016-21 Batten Professor in Jewish Studies.
+A summary of her career is included below for information purposes.